niranjanshk27/serialization/README.md

     While loading data either from storage or a communication channel, it is always extra work to map that data to particular instance.
 We try to solve that with two different approach:
-    1. Make the classes `Serializable` and use `SerialiableFactory` for serialization, identification and creation of class instances.
+    1. Make the classes `Serializable` and use `Oracle` for serialization, identification and creation of class instances.
     2. For certain scalar objects (ex: ComplexNumber), treat them like a primary data type and create helper functions `serializeComplexNumber` to serialize these objects.